Internal Fault-Tolerant Storage

 docker-compose up -d

-If the connection to the leader instance (base in Active mode) is broken, the instance with databases in Standby mode takes its place and becomes the leader.
-The mechanism for switching the bases of the former leader to Standby mode is not provided by regular PostgreSQL replication.
+If the instance hosting the Primary database becomes unreachable, an instance with a Standby database takes its place and becomes the new Primary.
+Switching the former Primary’s database back to Standby mode is not handled by regular PostgreSQL replication.
 For a two-database scheme, this means stopping replication to the other server until the scheme is manually reconfigured.

 Restoring Standby from Active